 Coronary artery disease is the most common type of heart disease.
 It develops when your coronary arteries, which act like fuel lines to supply blood and oxygen to the heart, become damaged or diseased.
-This often results when a waxy substance called plaque or atherosclerosis builds up in the walls of the arteries.
+This often results when plaque or atherosclerosis builds up in the walls of the arteries.

-When your coronary arteries become narrowed or blocked, it means there is less blood flow to the heart; in some cases, plaque can rupture and blood flow is abruptly and completely blocked.
+When your coronary arteries become narrowed or blocked, it limits blood flow to the heart.
+In some cases, the plaque can rupture, and blood flow is abruptly reduced and completely blocked.
 CAD can lead to:

-In women more often than men, these things can occur even without evidence of any obstructive coronary artery disease, which makes the diagnosis and treatment in women challenging.
+In women more often than men, these things can occur even without evidence of any obstructive coronary artery disease.
+This may be because the small vessels of the arteries are not responding normally.
+This makes the diagnosis and treatment in women challenging.